wp-plugins/attachments/readme.txt

 1. Attachments meta box on every Post and Page

 == Changelog ==

+= 1.1 =
+* Fixed a bug where Attachments meta box would display on Custom Post Types even when set not to
+* Fixed a bug where special characters were lost on save
+* Fixed a bug where Browse/Add buttons failed to work when an Editor was not available on a Custom Post Type

 = 1.0.9 =
 * Support for Custom Post Types (found in Settings)